Skip to Content

 A VARIANT data type contains timestamped, semi-structured data with flexible JSON content:

-ROW< receivedtimestamp TIMESTAMP_LTZ(3), eventtimestamp TIMESTAMP_LTZ(3), data STRING >
+ROW< receivedtimestamp TIMESTAMP_LTZ(3), eventtimestamp TIMESTAMP_LTZ(3), data VARIANT >

 The COMPLETE_SPAN data type